 - 1. Significant historic and architectural features of the landmark should be preserved. - 2.
 Changes and additions to the landmark which have taken place over time are evidence of the history of the property and the neighborhood.
-These changes may have acquired significance in their own right and, if so, that significance should be recognized and respected. - 3.
-Deteriorated architectural features should be repaired rather than replaced. - 4.
+The adaptive reuse by Skidmore, Owings & Merrill Chicago is less than fifty years old, but these changes may be judged to have acquired significance in their own right.
+Alterations that erase evidence of the adaptive reuse should be considered in light of the extent to which they reveal the original structure and recover its transparency. - 3.
+Deteriorated architectural features should be repaired rather than replaced unless doing so will compromise the integrity of the structure. - 4.
 When replacement of architectural features is necessary, it should be based on physical or documentary evidence. - 5.
-New materials should, whenever possible, match the material being replaced in physical properties, design, color, texture, and appearance.
+New materials should, whenever possible, match the original material in physical properties, design, color, texture, and appearance.
 The use of imitation replacement materials is generally discouraged. - 6.
 The surface cleaning of a landmark should be done by the gentlest possible means.
-Sandblasting and other cleaning methods that damage exterior architectural features shall not be used. - 7.
+Sandblasting or other abrasive cleaning methods may be used only on iron components, never on wood or masonry. - 7.
 Additions should not destroy significant exterior architectural features and should be recognizable as new architectural elements, without compromising the original building's historic aspects, architectural significance, or the distinct character of the landmark, neighborhood, and environment. - 8.
 Additions should be designed in a way that, if they were to be removed in the future, the essential form and integrity of the landmark would be unimpaired. - B. Suggested Review Guidelines - 1.
 Site Development.

 There appears to be little or no further as-of-right potential for development on the site.
+Further enclosure or additions to the footprint or roof of the building should not be allowed.

-2. Alterations
+2. Exterior Alterations

-Review of exterior alterations should reflect two fundamental principles: that all original material that remained after the conversion to a newsstand in 1983 should be preserved to the extent possible, and that there should be no additional enclosure of the structure.
+Review of exterior alterations should reflect two fundamental principles: that all original material that remained after the conversion to a newsstand in 1983 should be preserved to the greatest extent possible, and that there should be no additional enclosure of the structure.
+The adaptive reuse by Skidmore, Owings & Merrill-Chicago is less than fifty years old, but some changes may be judged to have acquired significance in their own right.
+Alterations that erase evidence of the adaptive reuse may be permissible if they reveal the original structure and recover its transparency and character.